kingaa/sbied/syllabus.md

 ### Breakout Room Roles

-The breakout groups assigned at the beginning of the course will be maintained throughout.
+Breakout groups will be assigned anew at each session.
 The following roles are designed to help the group function smoothly, and to make sure everyone in a group contributes to the group effort, and that every important task has someone to look after it.
-At the first breakout-group meeting, decide among yourselves who will perform each role and change the roles periodically, but not during a single session!
+At the beginning of each breakout-group meeting, decide among yourselves who will perform each role.
 None of these roles is a full-time job: everyone is expected to contribute thought and effort toward the group's work, and everyone is expected to listen to, and engage with, the contributions of the other group members.